kmolan/const_poly/README.md

 const RES: f64 = POLY_3V_5T.evaluate(VARS); // -30.159027778
 ```

 Every polynomial defined with `const_poly` is a fully constant object, meaning it can be safely passed, composed, or evaluated anywhere in the codebase in a const context.
-You can freely pass this object to other `const fn`s or embed it inside larger const data structures.
+You can freely pass this object to other `const fn`s, or embed it inside larger const data structures.
+This results in code that is:

-This abstraction allows developers to express mathematical logic naturally, while letting the compiler perform all computations and optimizations ahead of runtime.
-The result is code that is:

-- `no_std` compatible, meaning zero heap allocations and no panics.
+- `no_std` compatible, with zero heap allocations and no panics.
-- Full compile-time evaluation of arbitrarily complex equations with high numerical accuracy (benchmarked at 1e-7).
+- Const evaluable with high numerical accuracy (benchmarked at 1e-7).
 - Intuitive and concise.
 Write math as math, not as code.
-- Zero runtime issues by letting errors surface at compile time.
+- Free of all runtime issues by letting errors surface at compile time.

 ## Who is this for?
- - This library is primarily meant to empower scientific computing and mathematical libraries in rust to perform all numerical approximations entirely at compile time.
+ - This library is primarily meant to empower scientific computing and mathematical libraries in rust to perform all numerical approximations entirely at compile time or in const contexts.

  - Embedded and no_std environments where heapless, panic-free code is essential.